 Public Involvement Opportunity Description of Opportunity City Council Meetings City Council holds meetings that are open to the public, generally two each month.
-In 2022, major stormwater items discussed at Council meetings included interlocal agreements with local partners, contracts with regional agencies, and project- specific awards (bids, consultant agreements) for ongoing work.
+In 2023, major stormwater items discussed at Council meetings included interlocal agreements with local partners, contracts with regional agencies, and project- specific awards (bids, consultant agreements) for ongoing work.
 City Council Public Works Committee This oversight committee meets monthly to consider changes to Public Works policies, procedures, budgets, and operations.
 This committee meets in Council Chambers and meetings are open to the public, who can submit written comment.
-Public Works Advisory Board Annual review of Stormwater Management Program Lake Whatcom Management Program public meetings The LWMP maintains two venues for public input and engagement: Three Joint Policy Group meetings, attended by City of Bellingham City Council and Whatcom County Council representatives, along with partners from the Lake Whatcom Water and Sewer District and Sudden Valley (a 2,500-home private development in the watershed) were held.
+Lake Whatcom Management Program public meetings The LWMP maintains two venues for public input and engagement: Three Joint Policy Group meetings, attended by City of Bellingham City Council and Whatcom County Council representatives, along with partners from the Lake Whatcom Water and Sewer District and Sudden Valley (a 2,500-home private development in the watershed) were held.
 These meetings invite private citizens to attend and ask questions of policymakers.
 Annually, the full membership of each of these bodies meets for a review of program activities.
 This meeting has a public comment period.